*Travel, accommodation, meals or other expenses are not included in the cost.

-The training is planned to end on 02 November 2022.
-After the Immersion and Mentored Practice, having completed all evaluations, you will receive your certification.
+The training is planned to end on 19 November 2022, after which you can have 4 additional weeks to finish your practice (24+4 weeks).
+After the Immersion, Training sessions and Mentored Practice, having completed all evaluations, you will receive your certification.

 It is a certification requirement to have completed a “First Aid Training” or “Wilderness First Aid Training” and a “Mental Health First Aid Training”, as part of your Mentored Practice.
 This is not included in the training fee.